 Offset your Carbon footprint.
 As part of the Council for Responsible Sport certification, the race offers runners the opportunity to offset their carbon emissions resulting from travel.
 Athletes for a Fit Planet is partnered up with Native Energy to offer a cheap and convenient way to offset the CO2 emissions from you travel.
 For $3 you can buy a Green Tag that offsets 300 pounds of CO2, which is about 300 miles of travel.
 Click here to purchase Green Tags.

 Minimize paper and printing.
 The TD Beach to Beacon 10K registers 100% of all runners online.
-In addition, the majority of the race’s communications are conducted by e-mail and through the website and Facebook page.
+In addition, the majority of the race’s communications are conducted by e-mail and through the website, Facebook and Twitter.

 Green portable toilets.
 All the portable toilets used at the start, on the course, and at the finish festival use non-toxic, earth friendly chemicals and recycled paper to ensure minimal impact on the environment.

 Green Start and Finish Line Paint.
-This will be the fourth year we will be using eco-friendly paint on the road at the start of the race and on the grass at the finish line.
+This will be the sixth year we will be using eco-friendly paint on the road at the start of the race and on the grass at the finish line.
 The paint is free of volatile organic compounds that can contaminate the environment.

 Social Responsibility.
 The race’s commitment to sustainability includes socially responsible initiatives as well as environmental practices.
 This year’s official charity is Let's Go!, a nationally recognized childhood obesity prevention program implemented throughout Maine and in a few communities in neighboring states.
 We encourage race participants to join us in supporting the good work of this organization.